 Stage 1 provides students with a general foundation in the main disciplines of management including accounting, IT, quantitative techniques, economics, marketing, and organisational behaviour within the context of a social science faculty.
-All modules at Stage 1 are compulsory.
+All modules at Stage 1 are compulsory but students can choose to do either Introductory Economics (ECO1017) or Business Spanish (SPA1001).
+(Students may be permitted to study alternative language modules to the value of 20 credits in place of Introductory Economics.)

 Stage 2 focuses on the business operations and systems of organisations as well as human resource management.
 This is complemented by a more in depth understanding of organisational behaviour.
-Students may select options at Stage 2 which allow them to begin to specialise in certain management areas, develop entrepreneurial skills or take a modern foreign language.
-There are 60 credits of compulsory modules and 60 credits of optional modules at Stage 2.
+With the introduction of pathways students may select options at Stage 2 which allow them to begin to specialise in certain management areas, develop entrepreneurial skills or develop a modern foreign language.
+There are 80 credits of compulsory modules and 40 credits of optional modules at Stage 2.

-Stage 3 has compulsory modules in business strategy and human resource management.
+Stage 3 has compulsory modules in introduction to operations management, advanced business strategy, contemporary issues in international business management, international human resource management.
 There is also a compulsory research-based module (i.e. Management Studies Dissertation or Marketing Dissertation or Marketing Consultancy Project) that allows students to further develop their independent learning and research skills.
 Options may be selected that allow further specialisation.
-There are 70 credits of compulsory modules and 50 credits of optional modules at Stage 3.
+There are 80 credits of compulsory modules and 40 credits of optional modules at Stage 3.